on this page

 - Group C3 - General and Prosthodontic Services

-For information on cleft lip and cleft palate services available under the scheme, visit the Department of Health’s MBS Online website.
+For information on cleft lip and cleft palate services available under the scheme, visit the Department of Health and Aged Care’s MBS Online website.

-To be eligible for treatment under the scheme, a patient must meet all of these conditions:
+To be eligible for treatment under the scheme, your patient must meet all of these conditions: